 The Mississippi Emergency Management Agency (MEMA) has the statutory responsibility to coordinate the development and implementation of Mississippi's emergency management activities.
+During a State of Emergency, as declared by Governor Musgrove, MEMA is in charge of overall emergency activities.
 Transportation represents only one component of our state's emergency response activities.